chiarasabaini/PCB_Circuit_Baker/README.md

 ## Project Overview

-This project transforms a small electric pizza oven, into a functional pcb oven.
+This project aims to transforms a small electric pizza oven, into a functional pcb oven for reflow operations.
+It leverages on a custom board based on the STM32F030 microcontroller, with integrated power supply, thermocoupler conditioners and SSR driving stages.

 ---